vladimirvivien/dapr-examples/02-invoke-service/README.md

 ### The Go application

 In the previous [example](../01-state-management/), application `frontend` was setup with two endpoints:

 - One endpoint to save an order
 - The other endpoint to retrieve a saved order

-In the previous example, the application's code handles all of the logic necessary to drive the order in one function.
+Application `frontend`'s code handles all of the logic necessary to drive the order.

 This example, however, extracts the functionality that generates the order ID and places it in a new stand-alone service called `genid`.
 Now, when an order request is received, the frontendsvc application will invoke the `genidsvc` service using the Dapr Service Invocation feature,